 - 500 Cities Project Data and Map Books

-The 500 Cities Project is a partnership between the National Center for Chronic Disease Prevention and Health Promotion’s Division of Population Health, the CDC Foundation, and the Robert Wood Johnson Foundation.
+The 500 Cities Project is a partnership between the Centers for Disease Control and Prevention (CDC), the CDC Foundation, and the Robert Wood Johnson Foundation.
 The project is a first-of-its-kind data analysis of 27 chronic disease measures for the 500 largest American cities, and the census tracts within.
 The project bolsters the availability of health data for small areas within cities, and will aid in the development and implementation of effective and targeted public health prevention efforts.
-In the spring of 2017, these data will also be made available through a public, interactive website that will allow users to view and explore uniform city and tract-level data.

 Goal 3: Improve the ability of childhood obesity researchers and program evaluators to conduct research and program evaluation.